-Our director Sarah reveals how she began the design process for her new cloakroom and has loved every minute of it (so far!) in our Renovation Project series.
+I reveal how the husband and I began the design process for our new cloakroom and we have loved every minute of it (so far!) in our Renovation Project series.

 Builders & architects